libtea/frameworks/libtea/README.md

 `void libtea_print_enclave_info(libtea_instance* instance, libtea_enclave_info* enclave)` | Prints the following information about the enclave to stdout: the address of its base, limit, TCS, SSA-GPRSGX, and AEP; its size; and whether it is a debug or production enclave.
 Provide: an initialized enclave info struct.
 `void* libtea_get_gprsgx_address(libtea_instance* instance, libtea_enclave_info* enclave)` | Returns a pointer to the GPRSGX region in the enclave's SSA frame, where it saves its state upon being interrupted.
 Provide: the libtea instance; an initialized enclave info struct.
 `void libtea_print_gprsgx_state(libtea_gprsgx_state *sgx_state)` | Prints the provided GPRSGX state to stdout.
-`void libtea_read_enclave_addr(libtea_instance* instance, void* addr, void* value, int len)` | Reads from an enclave address.
-Note: only works with debug enclaves.
-Provide: the libtea instance; the enclave address to read; a variable to write the read value to; the number of bytes to read.
-`void libtea_write_enclave_addr(libtea_instance* instance, void* addr, void* value, int len)` | Writes to an enclave address.
-Note: only works with debug enclaves.
-Provide: the libtea instance; the enclave address to write; a variable containing the value to write; the number of bytes to write.
 `uint64_t libtea_read_ssa_at_offset(libtea_instance* instance, libtea_enclave_info* enclave, int ssa_field_offset)` | Returns the value at the provided offset in the interrupted enclave's SSA frame.
 Note: only works with debug enclaves.
 Provide: the libtea instance; an initialized enclave info struct; the offset within the SSA frame.
 `uint64_t libtea_get_erip(libtea_instance* instance, libtea_enclave_info* enclave)` | Returns the stored instruction pointer (ERIP) from the interrupted enclave's SSA frame.
 Note: only works with debug enclaves.
 Provide: the libtea instance; an initialized enclave info struct.